TheFourGreatErrors/alpha-rptr/README.md

 Trading system for automated algorithmic trading on Binance Futures and BitMEX.

-Author is not responsible for any damage caused by this software.
+The author is not responsible for any damage caused by this software.
 Be careful and test your strategy using very small sizes for some time to make sure it does what you expect it to do.

 ## Features